bshaffer/ChartDown/README.md

 ToDo
 ----

+ - remove "text:" prefix, substitute with hash (#)
+ - anything without a hash is a chord row
+ - add support for charts without row separation (--), this is optional

 Please contact me with any suggestions or feature requests.
 My goal is for this to be as useful and usable as possible.
 All feedback is appreciated!